bvbohnen/X3_Customizer/Documentation.md

   * The user controls the customizer using a command script which will set the path to the X3 installation to customize (using the Set_Path function), and will call the desired transforms with any necessary parameters.
 This script is written using Python code, which will be executed by the customizer.

   * The key command script sections are:
-    - "from Transforms import *" to make all transform functions available.
+    - "from X3_Customizer import *" to make all transform functions available.
     - Call Set_Path to specify the X3 directory, along with some other path options.
-See documentation below for parameters.
+See documentation for parameters.
     - Call a series of transform functions, as desired.

   * The quickest way to set up a command script is to copy and edit the input_scripts/Example_Transforms.py file.
-Included in the repository is Authors_Transforms, the author's personal set of transforms, which can be checked for futher examples of how to use most transforms available.
+Included in the repository is Authors_Transforms, the author's personal set of transforms, which can be checked for futher examples.

-  * Transformed output files will be generated in an unpacked form in the x3 directories, or to a custom output direction set using Set_Path.
+  * Transformed output files will be generated in an unpacked form in the x3 directories, or to a custom output directory set using Set_Path.
 Already existing files will be renamed, suffixing with '.x3c.bak', if they do not appear to have been created by the customizer on a prior run.
 A json log file will be written with information on which files were created or renamed.

   * Warning: this tool will attempt to avoid unsafe behavior, but the user should back up irreplaceable files to be safe against bugs such as accidental overwrites of source files with transformed files.